Technigo/project-movies-vite/README.md

 My primary challenge was integrating dynamic API data with a responsive and accessible design.
 It took me a long time to style it so it became responsive.

 The tools and tequniques that I have used is React for the user interface, React Router for dynamic routing, Fetch API to retrieve movie data and styled components for the CSS.
-If I hade more time I would include a loading image and create a dynamic path for the "Back" button so it behaves differently depending on whether the user is viewing a Now Playing Movie or an Upcoming Movie.

 ### View it live